 “Photographers deal in things which are continually vanishing and when they have vanished there is no contrivance on earth which can make them come back again.”

 Constantly looking at the angle and geometry as well as lighting and subject matter while framing, he also understood so well that each moment, each instant was exactly what its name implies.
 So fleeting.
 Gone before you realize it’s there.
 Which is why the best camera truly is the one you have with you.
 Yes, it is better to have proper equipment for any job at hand, but yes, it is better to get a glimpse of the moment with some equipment than to not get that glimpse at all.

 Another fact of note.
 Something I find very important and greatly overlooked in almost all aspects of life today.
 A large sum of Cartier-Bresson’s work was shot with a Leica camera and 50mm lens.
 One Camera.
 One lens.
 No zoom.
 At the time it probably wasn’t the top of the line and I imagine it wasn’t loaded with features and modes.
 He shot with it until it became second nature, an extension of himself.
 He knew what the shot would look like before he clicked the shutter.
 He wasn’t held back by equipment envy or the incessant urge to get something newer, older or better.
-He shot with what he had until it was second nature.
+He shot with what he had.
 If more people did this today we would see better pictures from people not going broke buying toys.
 We joke and call new equipment “toys” but it is actually fitting.
 We play with them until something better comes along.
 He used his equipment until he didn’t have to think anymore, just work.
 He was brilliant.
 Studied.
 Dedicated.
 All to his craft and not his gear.

 “If I’m feeling outraged, grief, disbelief, frustration, sympathy, that gets channeled through me and into my pictures and hopefully transmitted to the viewer.”